Taiwanese nationality law: Acquisition of nationality by naturalization

+Loss of nationality

 ROC nationality can be relinquished by application to the Ministry of the Interior, provided that they have acquired another nationality or are married to foreign nationals.
 The status may be deprived if it was fraudulently acquired.
-All Taiwanese nationals who obtain hukou in mainland China automatically have their passports cancelled and any residence rights in Taiwan revoked.
+All Taiwanese nationals who obtain Hukou in the People's Republic of China automatically have their passports cancelled and any residence rights in Taiwan revoked.

 Household registration

 In practice, exercise of most citizenship benefits, such as suffrage, and labor rights, requires possession of the National Identification Card, which is only issued to people with household registration in the Taiwan Area aged 14 and older.

 Note that children of nationals who were born abroad are eligible for Taiwan passports and therefore considered to be nationals, but often they do not hold a household registration so are referred to as "unregistered nationals" in statute.
 These ROC nationals have no automatic right to stay in Taiwan, nor do they have working rights, voting rights, etc. In a similar fashion, some British passport holders do not have the right of abode in the UK (see British nationality law).
-Unregistered nationals can obtain a National Identification Card only by settling in Taiwan for one year without leaving, two consecutive years staying in Taiwan for a minimum of 270 days a year or five consecutive years staying 183 days or more in each year.
+Unregistered nationals can obtain a National Identification Card only by settling in Taiwan for 1-5 years depending on amount stayed in Taiwan during that time.
+Beginning on 1 January 2024, however, unregistered nationals born in Taiwan to Taiwanese parents with household registration, or born overseas with at least one parent with household registration, can gain household registration immediately without any further requirements.

+If a spouse of an ROC national is a resident of PRC, they can obtain household registration in Taiwan without acquiring ROC nationality first.
+Spouses who are nationals of other countries need to become naturalized first before becoming eligible for household registration in Taiwan.